-What Is Adjusted Gross Income?
+What is Adjusted Gross Income?

 Let’s face it, tax terminology can get a little confusing.
-When it comes to talking about income, there are several terms that sound similar, but they have their own definitions and purposes.
-Understanding a bit more about these terms can help us better understand what Adjusted Gross Income is and what it isn’t.
+When it comes to talking about income, several terms sound similar, but they have their own definitions and intentions.

 - Modified Adjusted Gross Income (MAGI) – This is your AGI plus a few adjustments added back in.
-Your Modified Adjusted Gross Income determines your eligibility for certain deductions, credits and retirement plans.
-Take note: there’s no fixed definition of MAGI as the adjustments vary, depending on the specific tax benefit.
+Your Modified Adjusted Gross Income determines your eligibility for certain deductions, credits, and retirement plans.
+Take note: there’s no fixed definition of MAGI as the adjustments vary depending on the specific tax benefit.

 Sometimes when people ask about annual income, they may be thinking of their salary before or after taxes are taken out from their paychecks.
 You can find your annual income on your Form W-2 from your employer.
 If you’re looking for your AGI from last year, check out the next section.